robrwo/perl-HTTP-CSPHeader/README.md

 If you do not have `/dev/urandom` or you want to change how it is generated, you can override the `_build_nonce` method in a subclass.

+Note that you should never make an assumption about the format of the nonce, as the source may change in future versions.

 ## header

 This is the value of the header, generated from the ["policy"](#policy).